 - A prohibition on sexual harassment;

 - The definition of sexual harassment under the Illinois Human Rights Act and Title VII of the Civil Rights Act of 1964;

 - Details on how an individual can report an allegation of sexual harassment internally, including options for making a confidential report to a manager, owner, corporate headquarters, human resources department, or other internal reporting mechanism that may be available;

 - An explanation of the internal complaint process available to employees;

 - How to contact and file a charge with the Illinois Department of Human Rights and federal Equal Employment Opportunity Commission;

 - A prohibition on retaliation for reporting sexual harassment allegations; and

 - A requirement that all employees participate in sexual harassment prevention training.

-Restaurants and bars must provide employees with the mandatory sexual harassment prevention training within the first calendar week of their employment and it must include:
+Restaurants and bars must provide employees with the mandatory sexual harassment prevention training annually and it must include:

 - Specific conduct, activities, or videos related to the restaurant or bar industry;